8 Ways you can help

 Inform yourself

-One of the best ways to get the most out of your holiday is to learn a little bit about the local cultures, politics, religion and customs of the places you’re visiting.
-It’s a small gesture but it goes a long way: you’ll build a stronger relationship with the people you meet on your travels if they can see that you’ve made an effort to learn about their country and to show respect for local traditions.
+One of the best ways to get the most out of your holiday to Latin America is to learn about the local cultures, politics, religion and customs of the places you’re visiting.
+It’s a small gesture but it goes a long way: you’ll build a stronger relationship with the people you meet on your travels if they can see that you’ve made an effort to learn about their country and show respect for local traditions.

 Peru_Cusco_SanPedroMarket_LinaFuller-4